 With the aligned teams’ efforts, you can dramatically increase their efficiency, productivity, and reduce time-to-market.

-For sure, you can choose a harder way – dig up tons of articles on how to build a product roadmap, and, after the weeks of work, finally get the needed result.
+For sure, you can choose a harder way – dig up tons of articles on how to build a flexible product roadmap, and, after the weeks of work, finally get the needed result.
 However, there's a much more pleasant and less time-consuming option: do not build anything from scratch – use one of the ready-made product roadmap templates offered for free by various vendors.
 The core benefit of using a template is that you have plenty of work already done, so you can just customize the template you choose.